B.A., Physics, The College of Wooster, Wooster, Ohio

 "Testing the Foundations of Quantum Mechanics Using Light Interference," at the Post-Sabbatical Research Talk series sponsored by the Faculty Center, 7 Oct.
 2014

-R. Myer*, A. Penfield*, E. Gagnon, and A. L. Lytle, "Influencing the Conversion Efficiency of Second Harmonic Generation Using Counterpropagating Light," to be presented at Nonlinear Photonics (OSA Advanced Photonics Congress), Barcelona, Spain, July 2014.
+R. Myer*, A. Penfield*, E. Gagnon, and A. L. Lytle, "Influencing the Conversion Efficiency of Second Harmonic Generation Using Counterpropagating Light," presented at Nonlinear Photonics (OSA Advanced Photonics Congress), Barcelona, Spain, July 2014.
 Paper JM5A.43

-C. J. Brown*, E. Gagnon, and A. L. Lytle, “Effect of Detector Size and Position on a Test of Born’s Rule Using a Three-Slit Experiment,” OSA Frontiers in Optics/ DLS Laser Science, Orlando, FL, Oct 2013.
+C. J. Brown*, E. Gagnon, and A. L. Lytle, “Effect of Detector Size and Position on a Test of Born’s Rule Using a Three-Slit Experiment,” presented at OSA Frontiers in Optics/ DLS Laser Science, Orlando, FL, Oct 2013.
 Paper FTh1C.

 "Encouraging Class Preparation with Screencast Videos," at the Teaching, Learning, and Technology Discussions sponsored by ITS, 14 Nov 2012, with Etienne Gagnon